 Best substrate for carpet chameleons

 If you have a mesh enclosure, you will need more water to keep things at optimal humidity, which means you’ll likely quickly saturate any substrate that you use.
 Instead, use a solid bottom with a drain into a large bucket.
 This will require some DIY, but is well worth the effort.
+You can likely find some DIY on YouTube or forums.

 How to decorate a carpet chameleon terrarium